secure-io/gh-pages/secure-io.github.io/content/doc/introduction.md

 very good reasons.

 If you are missing a package for your favourite programming language consider opening an [issue](https://github.com/secure-io/sio/issues).
-However, due to limitation of resources and since we try to achieve high code quality, we may not be able to provide and maintain such a package - in particular, if there is no maintainer who is familiar with the language. **Contributions are always welcome!**
+However, due to limitation of resources and since we try to achieve high code quality, we may not be able to provide and maintain such a package - in particular, if there is no maintainer who is familiar with the language.
+If you want to contribute or become a maintainer take a look at [How to Contribute](/doc/how-to-contribute).

+**Contributions are always welcome!**